-Class I ropes are made from any or all of the following fibers: olefin, polyester, or nylon.
+Class II ropes are made in whole or part from any of the following high modulus fibers: HMPE, LCP (Liquid Crystal Polymer), Aramid, and PBO.

 The eye splice is used to place a permanent loop in the end of a rope, generally for attachment purposes to a fixed point.
 An eye is also used to form the rope around a thimble, which is used to protect the rope, especially when it is to be attached to a shackle, chain, or wire rope.